stresslimit/sld-custom-content-and-taxonomies/README.md

 # SLD Register Post Types & Taxonomies for WordPress

-2 PHP classes to be used in a WordPress theme or plugin.
-It contains two helper classes that allow you to register custom post types and taxonomies much easier and more efficiently than with default WordPress APIs.
+3 PHP classes to be used in a WordPress theme or plugin.
+It contains three helper classes that allow you to register custom post types and taxonomies (and unregister taxonomies) much easier and more efficiently than with default WordPress APIs.
 It also contains a few functions to improve the functionality of custom post types, such as the rewrite API and adding post-type classes in the front-end and admin for easier css.

 Optimized for WordPress 3.1 but will work with any version 3.0+